 Unless there are special reasons, you will typically go to court within 30 days after the preliminary hearing for a final hearing on your probation violation.
 Your lawyer will speak with the probation department and present evidence on your behalf during this hearing.
 The court will then make a final determination on if you should be punished for a probation violation.

 Courts no longer can assess the monthly probation fee (either supervised or administrative) for the first six months of probation after release from a prison or a house of correction.
 After the first six months conclude, the court imposes fees unless waived.
 If waived, community service is no longer a requirement, but a judge often requires the defendant to perform community service regardless.

 In addition, the amount of community service ordered now reduced to no more than four hours per month, for both supervised and administrative probation.

 Am I allowed to take prescribed drugs while on probation?

 No person placed on probation violates a condition of probation, based:

 Can I go to jail for calling for medical help when if I possess illegal drugs?

 Immunity from prosecution for possession of a controlled substance, where the evidence was a result of seeking medical assistance, has been extended to prohibit finding a person in violation of a condition of probation or pre-trial release where the violation is connected to that person seeking medical assistance for a drug related overdose, either for themselves or others.

 Moreover, this change does not prevent amending the conditions of probation for a defendant based on a material change of circumstances.

-Moreover, if the defendant establishes, by a preponderance of the evidence, an inability to pay the fine without causing substantial financial hardship to the person or their immediate family or dependents, the judge is prohibited from committing the person.
+Moreover, if the defendant establishes an inability to pay the fine without causing substantial financial hardship to the person or their immediate family or dependents, the judge is prohibited from committing the person.
 The court can instead impose an alternative to the fine, including, without limitation, community service.